miranKadri/Rentalia-Data-Scraper/README.md

 --Do visit back again in some time for updates--

-Also, if any one has a good idea around upgradation reach out to me at mirankadri9@outlook.com✅.
+Also, any suggestions on how this project could further be developed are welcomed, feel free to reach out to me at mirankadri9@outlook.com✅.